| THE

 eyeball Jim (G4EIB) holidaying in New Galloway, we reached

+Gatehouse of Fleet, in Kirkudbightshire by mid-day.
 Gordon had already contacted a local farmer and negotiated

 the use of a hilltop field.
 The photo (left) shows all the